GenesisFR/HowToBecomeGoodAtShooters/README.md

 #### Drone Operator
 - same as the Black Tusk [variant](#drone-operator), except the speed and health of the suicide drones are increased, they're deployed more often and instantly distance themselves away from the operator to prevent collateral damage
-- drone initial separation speed is affected by veterancy
+- drone initial separation speed is based on veterancy

-#### Mini-tank
+#### Mini Tank
 - same as the Black Tusk [variant](#mini-tank), except it can still target you after killing its controller and elites don't fire incendiary grenades

 #### Rusher